 During the last decade, some cigar companies have gained international notoriety by creating cigars with outrageously large ring gauges.
 From record breaking releases to 60 plus ring gauge beasts, the limits for what’s considered possible are constantly being tested.
-This trend isn’t necessarily surprising, since it taps into the basics of human nature.
-Now that the industry is awash with countless cigar producers, the race is on to make cigar’s that capture clients’ attention.
-This is a surprisingly difficult task, since customers have seen it all.
+The table below shows the width in mm and inches for the various cigar ring sizes;

 To showcase how extreme the market has gotten, we compiled a list of cigars with the largest ring gauge.
 To put things in perspective, a ring gauge is the cigar’s diameter that’s expressed in 64th’s of an inch.
 The cigars on our list are over twice the diameter of normal sticks, so prepare to be blown away by their width!

 This rebellious brand was created when Christian Airoa founded Tabacaleras Unidas.
 Hailing from Nicaragua, this 6 x 80 ringer has taken the industry by storm.
 Boasting hints of cocoa, espresso and spice, the Asylum 13 Eighty has a surprisingly enjoyable taste for such a massive cigar.
 Depending on how eager the client is, this bad boy can burn for over three hours.
 This impressive mixture of size and quality showcases everything we love about Nicaraguan cigars.